samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v2.9
+- Fixed the download links of the Purpur fork
 ### v2.8
 - Removed 1.16.5 from the Airplane fork
 - Purpur fork updated to 1.18.1